namtvit07/pushpop/README.md

 Steps have the following attributes:

 + `name`: (optional) something that describes the step.
 Useful in logs, and is the key in the `step_responses` hash.
-Defaults to plugin name if a plugin is used
+Defaults to plugin name if a plugin is used.
+If you use the same plugin more than twice, you'll need to give steps individual names.
 + `plugin`: (optional) if the step is backed by a plugin, it's the name of the plugin
 + `block`: A block that runs to configure the step (when a plugin is used) or run it

-Steps can be pure Ruby code or leverage a plugin DSL.
+Steps can be pure Ruby code or use a DSL provided by a plugin.
 Plugins are just fancy abstractions for creating steps.

 Steps have built-in support for ERB templating.
 This is useful for generating more complex emails and reports.